 With version 1.3, the App Center gives Confluence administrators and users a variety of new small but useful features to work with apps in a way that makes sense for their organization.
 The release offers more details, more clarity, more context, more presentation customization options, and even more support when rolling out new tools.

-The App Center is a building block in our Confluence-based social intranet suite Linchpin, but can also be used separately in all Confluence instances.
+By the way, we've renamed App Center to be Linchpin Launchpad.
+Did you know it is one of the core apps in Linchpin, our Confluence-based social intranet suite?
+Linchpin Launchpad is a building block in our Confluence-based social intranet suite Linchpin, but can also be used separately in all Confluence instances.
 Go to the current App Center version on the Atlassian Marketplace.

 Linchpin: Social intranet with Confluence